andre-a-alves/andre-CV/README.md

 ## Plans
   The following updates are currently planned for the project:
-  * Make a sample CV and Resume for a dummy person instead of using one based on myself.
-  * Support for a Europass-inspired CV style.
-  * Support for a German CV style that does not require a photo.
   * Support for a two-column resume style.
   * Lower-level TeX class definitions.
   * Additional language support.
-  * Additional optional website link support.
-  * BibTeX-based publication support.
   * Simplified LaTeX-based syntax for document creation, including
     * Use of `\section{}` for CV/resume sections.
     * Eliminating the need for a `\cvpara{}` environment.
     * Use of an environment for making cover letters.
-    * Supporting both Form A and Form B German cover letters.
-    * Formatting cover letters with precise locations based on DIN 5008.
-    * Multiple date formats.

 ## Requests/Recommendations
   If you have feature requests or project recommendations, please feel free to reach out and ask.